Strangers from distant lands, friends, we have gathered here to answer the threat of risks.

 I will tell you why I love this quote.
 The very definition of risk tells us that you may be in a situation involving potential exposure to danger, harm, or loss.
 How often do you find yourself in such situations?
 The best answer is more often than not.

 What I mean is that nobody is safe from potential risks in life.
 If youre managing a project, those chances are even higher.
-Every smart project plan should include a section on risk management mandatorily.
+Every smart project plan should include a section on resource risk management mandatorily.
 But the problem is you cant perfectly plan for every possible outcome there might be.

-Risk management isnt only about preventing disaster.
+Project risk management isnt only about preventing disaster.
 Risks can also have unexpectedly great outcomes.
 They say if you dont risk anything, you risk everything this means that you need to take risks every once in a while to achieve success, but the difference is in the knowledge of those risks, the ones you take voluntarily and the ones that hide in the dark, waiting to strike when you are least prepared.

 Being on the lookout for potential risks, and having extraordinary skills in estimation and project planning are very good, but you also need to understand that you are never safe.
 You need to be prepared to fight back whenever your project is exposed to harm.